 “Because I graduated [from high school] outside of the United States, it was difficult completing financial aid and application forms,” she said.

-Although undocumented immigrants are typically ineligible for federal aid, you can qualify for federal assistance to pay for school if you are in the U.S. legally by completing the Free Application for Federal Student Aid (FAFSA).
+If you are an eligible noncitizen in the U.S., you may be able to qualify for federal assistance to pay for school by completing the Free Application for Federal Student Aid (FAFSA).

-According to the Department of Education, you are eligible to receive federal financial aid if you meet one of the following criteria:
+You are eligible to receive federal financial aid as an eligible non-U.S. citizen if you meet one of the following criteria:

 - You are a conditional permanent resident.

-- You are another kind of eligible noncitizen, such as one with documentation from the Department of Homeland Security that designates you as a refugee, asylum recipient, or Cuba-Haitian entrant, or eligible for indefinite or humanitarian parole.
+- You are another kind of eligible noncitizen, such as one with documentation from the Department of Homeland Security that designates you as a refugee, asylum recipient or Cuban-Haitian entrant, or are eligible for indefinite or humanitarian parole.

 It sounds pretty straightforward: You complete the FAFSA and get federal loans or grants to pay for school.
 But in reality, it’s not always so simple.
 There are a number of issues that could prevent you from even filling out the FAFSA to start with.

-Here are three of the most common financial aid problems you might face as an immigrant, and what you can do to solve it.
+Here are three of the most common financial aid problems you might face as an immigrant, and what you can do to solve them.

-When you complete the FAFSA, the form prompts you to answer questions about your household size, whether you file independent or dependent on your taxes, and your family’s adjusted gross income (AGI), which is verified using your tax forms from the previous year.
+When you complete the FAFSA, the form prompts you to answer questions about your household size, whether you file as independent or dependent on your taxes and your family’s adjusted gross income (AGI), which is verified using your tax forms from the previous year.